elugens/hello-javascript/docs/additional-questions/network-requests/fetch-requests.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The fetch() method starts fetching a resource from the network, returning a promise that gets fulfilled once the response is available.
 Fetch has two arguments, including the URL and optional options object.
-The URL is the URL to get accessed on the server, and the options object holds an array of parameters, including method, headers, and other options.</div><br />
+The URL is the URL being accessed on the server, and the options object holds an array of parameters, including method, headers, and other options.</div><br />
   <div><strong>Technical Response:</strong> The Fetch API provides a JavaScript interface for accessing and manipulating parts of the HTTP pipeline, such as requests and responses.
 It also provides a global fetch() method that provides an easy, logical way to fetch resources asynchronously across the network.
 The fetch() method starts fetching a resource from the network, returning a promise that gets fulfilled once the response is available.
 Fetch has two arguments, including the URL and optional options object.
 The URL is the URL getting accessed on the server, and the options object holds an array of parameters, including method, headers, and other options.
   </div><br />